DDeShon/crypto-tracking-api/README.md

 ﻿# crypto-tracking-api

-This is a cryptocurrency tracking api created with JavaScript and Cheerio.
+This is a cryptocurrency tracking api created with JavaScript, Express, Axios and Cheerio.